-Our process for managing operational risk includes the critical components of our risk management framework described in "Overview and Structure of Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2019 Form 10-K, including a comprehensive data collection process, as well as firmwide policies and procedures, for operational risk events.
+Our process for managing operational risk includes the critical components of our risk management framework described in "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q, including a comprehensive data collection process, as well as firmwide policies and procedures, for operational risk events.

 We combine top-down and bottom-up approaches to manage and measure operational risk.
 From a top-down perspective, our senior management assesses firmwide and business-level operational risk profiles.
 From a bottom-up perspective, our first and second lines of defense are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.
 We maintain a comprehensive control framework designed to provide a well-controlled environment to minimize operational risks.
-The Firmwide Conduct and Operational Risk Committee is responsible for the ongoing approval and monitoring of the frameworks, policies, parameters, limits and thresholds which govern our operational risks.
+The Firmwide Operational Risk and Resilience Committee is responsible for overseeing operational risk, and for ensuring our business and operational resilience.